He who said to them, "Here is rest, give rest to the weary," And, "Here is repose," but they would not listen.Isaiah 28:12(NASB)

 Isaiah was sent by the Lord to minister to Israel.
 His mission was to point out their gross apostasy and encourage them to change their ways while warning them of the consequences that would follow, if they failed to repent of their sins and return to the Lord their God.

-In this section before us, Isaiah had already prophesied of the coming Saviour, Who would deliver them out of the hands of their enemies.
-He declared terrible judgements on various pagan nations and gentile cities, before alerting Israel of their own punishment for disobedience... and the kingdom blessings that would follow the faithful remnant that that honoured the Lord.
+In this section before us, Isaiah had already prophesied of the coming Saviour Who would deliver them out of the hands of their enemies.
+He declared terrible judgements on various pagan nations and Gentile cities, before alerting Israel of their own punishment for disobedience, and the kingdom blessings that would follow the faithful remnant that honoured the Lord.

-The loving-kindness and long-suffering of the Lord is beautifully expressed in this little verse, but the final part of Isaiah's utterance is very disturbing - for we read, "BUT they would not listen".
-The nation whose God is the Lord is Israel!
-But despite their great privileges and precious promises they would not harken to the word of their God; listen to the warnings of Isaiah nor change their ways when admonished by other prophets of God.
+The loving-kindness and long-suffering of the Lord is beautifully expressed in this little verse, but the final part of Isaiah's utterance is very disturbing: "BUT they would not listen."
+The nation whose God is the Lord, is Israel.
+But despite their great privileges and precious promises they would not harken to the Word of their God, listen to the warnings of Isaiah, nor change their ways when admonished by other prophets of God.

-Because they would not harken to the simple word of the Lord, Isaiah prophesied that God would send a foreign army, who spoke an alien language they could not understand.
-Their invasion into the beautiful land would be a sign of God's judgement upon them.
-The offer of rest and respite for the weary was refused and would be replace with severe punishment - and God would use a foreign army, to administer His certain judgement upon them.
+Because they would not harken to the simple Word of the Lord, Isaiah prophesied that God would send a foreign army who would speak an alien language they could not understand.
+This invasion into their beautiful land would be a sign of God's judgement upon them.
+The offer of rest and respite for the weary was refused and would be replaced with severe punishment - and God would use a foreign army to administer His certain judgement upon them.

 Heavenly Father, thank You for the lessons I can learn from the testimony and prophetic writings of Isaiah and other prophets of God who warn against disobedience and encourage us in our faith.
-May I open my ears to all that You have to say and help me and stand fast on the Word of God, which gives life and health to the penitent sinner.
-This I ask in Jesus' name, AMEN.
+May I open my ears to all that You have to say.
+Help me to stand fast on the Word of God, which gives life and health to the penitent sinner.
+In Jesus' name, AMEN.